SSN vs ITIN — What Immigrants Need to Know for Taxes

 What Is a Social Security Number?

-Who is eligible for a Social Security Number:
+Who is eligible for an SSN:

 When you cannot get an SSN:

 This does not mean you have no tax obligations.
-Many people who are not eligible for an SSN still have income in the United States and are required by law to file tax returns.
-For these individuals, the IRS created a separate identification system: the Individual Taxpayer Identification Number.
+Many people without an SSN still have income in the United States and are required by law to file tax returns.
+For these situations, the IRS created a separate identification number: the ITIN.

 What Is an Individual Taxpayer Identification Number (ITIN)?